 Give a Beagle a Home

-Rescued beagles need immediate safe homes.
-Many have never been inside a house, never walked on grass, and never known the warmth of a family.
+Rescued beagles need safe homes.
+Many have never been inside a house or walked on grass.
 Your home could be the first place they feel safe.

 What to Expect from a Rescued Beagle

-These dogs have lived their entire lives in a commercial breeding facility.
-Their adjustment will take time, patience, and understanding.
+These dogs have lived their entire lives in a breeding facility.
+Adjustment takes time and patience.

 The Rewards

-- Watching a dog experience grass, sunshine, and toys for the first time
+- Watching a dog experience grass and sunshine for the first time

 - The moment they first wag their tail at you